manzt/trevorma.nz/posts/001-be-assertive.md

 }
 ```

-Our function no longer has a runtime check, but that doesn't mean the check
+Our function no longer has runtime checks, but that doesn't mean the checks
-disappears.
-We're placing our trust in TypeScript to ensure `a` and `b` are
+disappear from our program.
+We're placing our trust in TypeScript to ensure `a`
-numbers whenever `add` is called.
-This shift simplifies the function body but
+and `b` are numbers whenever `add` is called.

+This shift simplifies the function body but delegates the responsibility of
-delegates the responsibility of verifying `a` and `b` to another part of the
-system.
-We'll need to prove to TypeScript elsewhere, possibly with another
+verifying `a` and `b` to another part of the program.
+We'll need to prove to
-runtime check, that `a` and `b` are indeed numbers.
-Otherwise, you'll see a
+TypeScript elsewhere that `a` and `b` are indeed numbers.
+Otherwise, you'll see
-<ins class="decoration-wavy decoration-red-500">red squiggle</ins> in your
+a <ins class="decoration-wavy decoration-red-500">red squiggle</ins> in your
 editor, and the compiler will refuse to proceed.

 This scenario is a classic example where static types are clearly preferred
-because it's easily expressible via the TypeScript type system. `a` and `b` are
+because the requirements are easily expressed via types. `a` and `b` are
 JavaScript
 [primitives](https://developer.mozilla.org/en-US/docs/Glossary/Primitive), so
 verifying they are numbers is straightforward.
-In this case, TypeScript can
-easily ensure the values are numbers, and the code can be typed with
-confidence.

-Other cases aren't as straightforward.
+Other cases are more nuanced.
 What if we need more from `a` and `b`?
+Numbers
-Numbers are primitives in JavaScript, but we may want to refine the
+are primitives in JavaScript, but we may want to refine the requirements — for
-requirements — for example, ensuring add only accepts integers.
-In these
+example, ensuring `add` only accepts integers.
+In these situations, it's not
-situations, it's not always clear which approach is best, and often it`s a
+always clear which approach is best, and often it's a trade-off between using
-trade-off between using the type system or relying on runtime checks.
+the type system or relying on runtime checks.

 ```typescript
 function add(a: number, b: number): number {